apache/beam/website/www/site/content/en/documentation/programming-guide.md

 {{< /highlight >}}

 {{< paragraph class="language-yaml">}}
-Note that in Beam YAML `PCollections` are partitioned via string rather than integer values.
+Note that in Beam YAML, `PCollections` are partitioned via string rather than integer values.
 {{< /paragraph >}}

 ### 4.3.
 Requirements for writing user code for Beam transforms {#requirements-for-writing-user-code-for-beam-transforms}